csvprobotica/Rizitos_2025/video/README.md

 Video
 ====
-This directory shows a [`video`](https://youtu.be/Wj5ftkw2xSQ) of the operation of our robot in the Future Engineers track at the Panama Robotics Olympics WRO2024.
+This  folder shows  [`video`](https://youtu.be/Wj5ftkw2xSQ) our robot Rizitos  in action, completing the requirement of 3 laps in the Future Engineers track at the Panama Robotics Olympics WRO 2025.